Cars Brands that start with C

 CAMC Logo

-CAMC is the name of the Chinese auto brand Hualing Xingma Automobile (Group) Co., Ltd outside the country.
-Founded in 1999 and headquartered in Ma’anshan, China, the brand builds on a construction equipment business founded in 1970 and manufactures trucks for various applications.
-Including special purposes.
-Starting with the production of concrete mixers and cement trucks, after the conclusion of an agreement with Mitsubishi Fuso in 2003, the production of heavy trucks began.
-In 2005 the company carried out the first export of its products.
-In 2012, there was a reorganization and adoption of the current name.
+CAMC is the name of the Chinese automobile brand Hualing Xingma Automobile (Group) Co., Ltd outside the country.
+Founded in 1999 and headquartered in Maanshan, China, the brand builds on a construction equipment business founded in 1970 and produces trucks for various applications, including special purposes.
+Having started with the production of concrete mixers and cement trucks, after the agreement with Mitsubishi Fuso in 2003, the company started to produce heavy trucks.
+In 2005, the company realized the first export of its products.
+In 2012, the company was reorganized and adopted its current name.

 Changfeng